cyber-veerjot/Cybersecurity-Portfolio-2026/Part1_Activities/Activities.md

 1. **Surveillance Systems (CCTV Cameras)**
 CCTV cameras are installed in lecture halls, libraries, entrances, and outdoor areas.
 These cameras continuously monitor activity and help deter theft, vandalism, and suspicious behaviour.
 2. **Access Control Systems (Student ID Cards)**
-Certain buildings and rooms require student ID card access.
-This ensures that only authorised individuals can enter restricted areas such as labs or staff-only zones.
+Certain rooms require student ID card access.
+This ensures that only authorised students and staff or who has a card  can enter restricted areas such as labs or staff-only zones.
 3. **Physical Security (Security Guards)**
 Campus security personnel are present around campus, especially during late hours.
 They monitor activities, respond to incidents, and ensure overall safety.
 4. **Alarm Systems**